Cho Nam-joo

-Cho Nam-joo (조남주, born in 1978) is a South Korean writer and author.
-She is best known for her 2016 novel Kim Ji-young, Born 1982, which has sold more than a million copies and is often credited with propelling a feminist movement in South Korea.
+Cho Nam-joo (조남주, born 1978) is a South Korean writer and author.
+She is known for her 2016 novel Kim Ji-young, Born 1982, which has sold more than a million copies and is often credited with propelling the feminist movement in South Korea.

-Personal life
+Early life

-Nam-joo was born in South Korea in 1978.
-She grew up in Bucheon and moved to Seoul with her family at the age of five.
-During her mother's pregnancy with Cho, her father promised her uncle—who had five daughters—that if the baby was born a boy, he would gift the child to the uncle to raise.
+Cho was born in 1978.
+She grew up in Bucheon and moved to Seoul with her family at age five.
+During her mother's pregnancy, Cho's father promised her uncle —who had five daughters— that if the baby was born a boy, he would gift the child to the uncle to raise.
 Ultimately, she was raised by her own parents.

-As a child, Nam-joo loved reading, but she didn't have money for books, and her local public libraries in the poor outskirts of Seoul where she lived were barely functioning.
+As a child, Cho loved reading, but she didn't have money for books, and the local public libraries in the poor outskirts of Seoul where she lived were barely functioning.
 She borrowed the few books she could and reread those stories again and again.

-Nam-joo attended all-girls' school for middle school, high school, and college.
-She graduated from Ewha Womans University with a sociology degree.
-Nam-joo currently lives in Seoul with her family.
+Cho attended all-girls' schools for middle school, high school, and college.
+She graduated from Ewha Womans University with a degree in sociology.

 Career

-Nam-joo began her career in television as scriptwriter.
+Cho began her career in television as a scriptwriter.
 She spent nearly a decade as a writer for TV programs about current events at a broadcasting station.
 She left work to raise her child, then returned as a writer.
-She published two novels before her hit book, Kim Ji-Young, Born 1982 was published in 2016.
+She wrote two novels before her hit book, Kim Ji-Young, Born 1982 was published in 2016.
 By 2023, she has published or signed for 10 books.